camelot-dev/camelot/docs/index.rst

 The User Guide
 --------------

-This part of the documentation begins with some background information about why pypdf_table_extraction was created, takes you through some implementation details, and then focuses on step-by-step instructions for getting the most out of pypdf_table_extraction.
+This part of the documentation begins with some background information about why Camelot was created, takes you through some implementation details, and then focuses on step-by-step instructions for getting the most out of Camelot.

 .. toctree::
    :maxdepth: 2